TomH131/churnometer/README.md

-## How to use this repo

-1. Fork this repo and copy the https URL of your forked churnometer repo

-1. Log into the cloud IDE with your GitHub account.

-1. On your Dashboard, click on the New Workspace button

-1. Paste in the URL you copied from GitHub earlier

-1. Click Create

-1. Wait for the workspace to open.
-This can take a few minutes.

-1. Open a new terminal and `pip3 install -r requirements.txt`

-1. Click the kernel button and choose Python Environments.

-1. Choose the kernel Python 3.12.2 as it inherits from the workspace, so it will be Python-3.12.2 as installed by our template.
-To confirm this, you can use `! python --version` in a notebook code cell.

-Your workspace is now ready to use.
-When you want to return to this project, you can find it in your Cloud IDE Dashboard.
-You should only create 1 workspace per project.

 ## Dataset Content

 The dataset is sourced from [Kaggle](https://www.kaggle.com/codeinstitute/telecom-churn-dataset).
 We created then a fictitious user story where predictive analytics can be applied in a real project in the workplace.